-11.4 Changes to this Prospectus
+11.4.
+Changes to this Prospectus

-The Board of Directors, in close cooperation with the Management Company, may from time to time amend this Prospectus to reflect various changes it deems necessary and in the best interest of the Fund, such as implementing changes to laws and regulations, changes to a Sub-fund's objective and policy, changes of Investment Manager or changes to fees and costs charged to a Sub-fund or Share Class.
+The Board of Directors, in close cooperation with the Management Company, may from time to time amend this Prospectus to reflect various changes it deems necessary and in the best interest of the Fund, such as implementing changes to laws and regulations, changes to a Sub-Fund's objective and policy, changes of Investment Manager or changes to fees and costs charged to a Sub-Fund or Share Class.
 Any amendment of this Prospectus will require approval by the CSSF prior to taking effect.
-In accordance with applicable laws and regulations, investors in the Sub-fund or Share Class will be informed about the changes and, where required, will be given prior notice of any proposed material changes in order for them to request the redemption of their Shares should they disagree.
+In accordance with applicable laws and regulations, investors in the Sub-Fund or Share Class will be informed about the changes and, where required, will be given prior notice of any proposed material changes in order for them to request the redemption of their Shares should they disagree.

-11.5 Benchmarks Regulation
+11.5.
+Benchmarks Regulation

-Each Investment Manager for certain Sub-funds is using benchmarks within the meaning of the Benchmarks Regulation.
+When calculating the Performance Fee payable to the Management Company and/or the Investment Manager certain Sub-funds are using benchmarks within the meaning of the Benchmarks Regulation.
 As a result, the Fund has adopted written plans setting out actions, which it will take with respect to the Sub-funds listed in the table below in the event that any of the benchmarks listed in the table below materially changes or ceases to be provided (the "Contingency Plan"), as required by article 28(2) of the Benchmarks Regulation.
-Investors may access the Contingency Plan free of charge upon request at the registered office of the Fund, as indicated in section 11.7 (Documents Available for Inspection).
+Investors may access the Contingency Plan free of charge upon request at the registered office of the Fund, as indicated in section 11.6.
+"Documents Available for Inspection".

 The benchmarks listed in the table below are being provided by the entity specified next to the name of each benchmark, in its capacity as administrator, as defined in the Benchmarks Regulation.
-The status of each benchmark's administrator in relation to the register referred to in article 36 of the Benchmarks Regulation as of the date of this visa-stamped Prospectus is set out next to the name of the relevant benchmark administrator in the table below.
+The status of each benchmark's administrator in relation to the register referred to in article 36 of the Benchmarks Regulation as of the date of this visa-stamped Prospectus is set out next to the name of the relevant Benchmark Administrator in the table below.
+Should the status of the administrator change after the date of this visa-stamped Prospectus, this Prospectus will be updated accordingly as part of its next update.